Digital Art

 Interests: Design, Drawing, Hands On

 Building on your prior knowledge of drawing and painting, you will expand your technical skills and work with new materials in this course.
 Concepts and subject matter for your work will come from your interests, and you will have the opportunity to design your own studio practice at the end of the term.
 Regular discussion of The World of Art and Art History will provide context for our work.
 Critiques, documentation, and presentation will be essential elements of the class, emphasizing process and product.
-Prerequisites: Intro to 2D or by the recommendation from the Visual Art Department Head.
+Prerequisites: 2D or by the recommendation from the Visual Arts Department Head.

 Student Directed Project – SDP